informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 method of the previous assignment and distributing its functionality among a set of classes, see the section [*Restructuring the code for parsing and executing the commands*](#patrón-command)

-    * The second inheritance hierarchy will be used to organise the classes that represent the different creatures appearing in the game, among other benefits, avoiding the repetition of code that occurred in the previous assignment.
-This inheritance hierarchy will also enable us to use a single data structure to store the state of the game, instead of using a different list for each type of element, see the section [*Restructuring the code for handling the elements of the game*](#herencia-y-polimorfismo)
+    * The second inheritance hierarchy will be used to organise the game objects which represent the different creatures appearing in the game, thereby avoiding a lot of repetition of code that was used in the previous assignment.
+This inheritance hierarchy will also enable us to use a single data structure to store the state of the game, instead of using a different list for each type of game objects, see the section [*Restructuring the code for handling the elements of the game*](#herencia-y-polimorfismo)

 - In *Part II* of Assignment 2, we extend the game by adding new commands and new game objects.
 Thanks